Simple Mechanisms for Agents with Non-linear Utilities

 In this paragraph, we define the \emph{payoff curves}, and introduce the \emph{revenue curves} and \emph{welfare curves} as special cases of the payoff curves.
 More specifically, we define the \emph{optimal payoff curves} and \emph{price-posting payoff curves} respectively.

-\begin{definition} Given ex ante constraint $\quant$, the \emph{optimal payoff curve} $\payoffcurve(\quant)$ is a mapping from quantile $\quant$ to the optimal ex ante payoff for the single agent problem, i.e., the optimal payoff of the mechanism which in expectation sells the item with probability $\quant$. \end{definition}
+\begin{definition} Given ex ante probability $\quant$, the \emph{optimal payoff curve} $\payoffcurve(\quant)$ is a mapping from $\quant$ to the optimal ex ante payoff for the single agent problem, i.e., the optimal payoff of the mechanism which sells the item with ex ante probability $\quant$. \end{definition}

 \begin{fact} The optimal payoff curve is concave. \end{fact}

 \Cref{fact:concave} holds because the space of mechanisms is closed under convex combination.
 We also study mechanisms based on simple per-unit posted posting. \begin{definition} Posting \emph{per-unit price} $\price$ is offering a menu $\{(\alloc, \alloc\cdot\price): \alloc \in [0,1]\}$ to the agent.
 A budgeted agent with value $\val$ and budget $\budget$ given \emph{per-unit price} $\price$ will purchase the lottery $\alloc = \min\{1, \sfrac{\budget}{\price}\}$ if $\val \geq \price$, and purchase the lottery $\alloc = 0$ otherwise. \end{definition}